zepinglee/citeproc-js/README.txt

 incorporated in the configured instance of DOH included in these sources.

-The ./test.py script attempts to run the standard tests using a standalone Spidermonkey interpreter similar to that used in Firefox.
+The ./test.py script runs the tests using a standalone Spidermonkey interpreter similar to that used in Firefox.
 The  kit used for this purpose is the python-spidermonkey bridge done by Paul Davis, which is available, with install instructions, here:

   http://github.com/davisp/python-spidermonkey/tree/master

-The script is currently broken, but when repaired, it may be extended to serve as the primary test runner for both Rhino and Spidermonkey.
-More news later as the situation develops ...

 Enjoy!